MonoGame/MonoGame/Documentation/articles/tutorials/5_creating_the_player.md

-To see how to make the bullet class follow this link: [Part 6: Shooting!](https://github.com/AlexJeter17/MonoGameStarShooter/blob/main/Docs/Articles/6_Part%206%20Bullets%20and%20Shooting.md)
+To see how to make the bullet class follow this link: [Part 6: Shooting](~/articles/tutorials/6_bullets_and_shooting.md)

+## References and community tutorials

+[MonoGame - adding basic code](~/articles/getting_started/5_adding_basic_code.md): This section has a good idea of more user movement to enhacne oyur game and get a better understanding of what your sprite is doing.